rajangdavis/osvc_ruby/README.md

 ## Compatibility

 This gem was tested against Oracle Service Cloud November 2016 using Ruby version 2.1.2p95 (2014-05-08 revision 45877) [x86_64-darwin13.0].
-Additionally, [TravisCI](https://travis-ci.org/rajangdavis/osc_ruby) tests against Ruby version 2.2.0 as well as jruby version 1.7.19
+Additionally, [TravisCI](https://travis-ci.org/rajangdavis/osc_ruby) tests against Ruby version 2.2.0

-The create, update, and destroy methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before May 2016.
+All of the HTTP methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before May 2016.
 This is because ROQL queries were not exposed via the REST API until May 2016.

-There is only support for except for ROQL Queries.
-There is still the capacity to create, read, update, and destroy a Service Cloud object; more on this below.
+You can use this Ruby API for:

+	1. Running ROQL queries either 1 at a time or multiple queries in a set
+	2. Running Reports with filters
+	3. Convenience methods for Analytics filters and setting dates
+	4. Basic CRUD Operations via HTTP Methods
+		a.
+Create => Post
+		b.
+Read => Get
+		c.
+Update => Patch
+		d.
+Destroy => Delete

 ## Installation